 Link to MyUni login page: https://myuni.adelaide.edu.au

 Learning & Teaching Activities

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.There will be up to 69 contact hours throughout the course.
-Students are expected to spend a further 85 hours of private study, including completing assessments and revision.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.There will be up to 36 contact hours throughout the course.
+Students are expected to spend approximately 120 hours of private study and to prepare for assessments.

 Learning Activities Summary

 Specific Course RequirementsThere are no specific course requirements.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: